27.2. Log-Shipping Standby Servers

 easy to extract privileged information from it.
 Standby servers must

-authenticate to the primary as a superuser or an account that has the
+authenticate to the primary as an account that has the

 privileges for replication.
 While